tclaus/keytechkit/README.md

 Fields and Classes can be an array to specify more preciecly the results.

+You can of course use a swift project.
+Ask me if you are interested in more samples in swift.

 ## License
 keytechKit is licensed under the MIT license.
 Read the LICENSE file for details.